y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 ### Vectors

-Adding, subtracting and multiplying vectors by a scalar[^1] are pretty straightforward (so long as all the vectors involved are of the same dimension):
+Adding, subtracting and multiplying vectors by a scalar[^1] is pretty straightforward (so long as all the vectors involved are of the same dimension):

 \\[
 \begin{bmatrix}